donaldsonm731/Asthma_Prediction/README.txt

 	- Then type git pull, this will get the most up to date version

 2. ALWAYS PUSH AT THE END OF WORKING
-	- In command prompt once in project folder type git push.
+	- In command prompt once in project folder type:
+		- git add . (for all files) or git add filename (for one file)
+		- git commit -m'put_message_here'
+                - git push